Charles George Lambie: Life

 In 1927 he was elected a Fellow of the Royal Society of Edinburgh, his proposers being Alexander Gray McKendrick, George Barger, William Ogilvy Kermack, and William Glen Liston.
 He received his doctorate (MD) in the same year with his thesis The locus of insulin action, and was also awarded a Lister Fellowship.

-In 1929 he declined a chair at the University of Aberdeen and instead travelled to Australia to take up the G.H.
-Bosch chair as Professor of Surgery at the University of Sydney.
+In 1929 he declined a chair at the University of Aberdeen and instead travelled to Australia to take up the George Henry Bosch chair as Professor of Surgery at the University of Sydney.
 Here he worked with his predecessor Professor Harold R. Dew to completely reformulate the academic curriculum in the Medical Faculty.
+Working with Victor Trikojus, Lambie reported the first purification of thyroid-stimulating hormone, in 1937.
+He came to the defence of Trikojus when he was arrested under wartime security regulations as an enemy alien in 1941.
+At the same time, he confirmed the "ardent Nazi leanings" of another colleague at the university, Henry Brose.

 In 1940 he became seriously ill with diabetes and was also diagnosed with a heart condition.

-He retired from the University in 1957 and took up a committee role in the New South Wales branch of the British Medical Association, then under the chairmanship of Sir William Morrow.
+He retired from the university in 1957 and took up a committee role in the New South Wales branch of the British Medical Association, then under the chairmanship of Sir William Morrow.
 He died of coronary vascular disease on 28 August 1961 at the Royal North Shore Hospital in Sydney.
 His body was cremated.